w4rgrum/terraschema/README.md

 - `--stdout`: Print schema to stdout and prevent all other logging unless an error occurs.
 Does not create a file.
   Overrides `--debug` and `--output`.

 - `--export-variables`: Export the variables in JSON format directly and do not create a JSON Schema.
 This provides similar functionality to applications such as terraform-docs, where the input variables can be output to a machine-readable format such as JSON.
-The `type` field is converted to a type constraint based on the type definition, and the `default` field is translated to its literal value. `condition` inside the `validation` block is left as a string, because it is difficult to represent arbitrary (ie unevaluated) HCL Expressions in JSON.
+The `type` field is converted to a type constraint based on the type definition, and the `default` field is translated to its literal value. `condition` inside each `validation` block is left as a string, because it is difficult to represent arbitrary (ie unevaluated) HCL Expressions in JSON.

 - `--escape-json`: Escape special characters in the JSON (`<`,`>` and `&`) so that the schema can be used in a web context.
 By default, this behaviour is disabled so the JSON file can be read more easily, though it does not effect external programs such as `jq`.